How to Dress Baby For Sleep

 What we wear to sleep and the temperature of our bedroom is crucial to a peaceful night's sleep.
 Sleep can quickly become restless and uncomfortable if our pajamas are too warm or if we don’t have enough blankets.
 However, if we get too hot or cold, we can easily shed layers, adjust the thermostat, or get another blanket.
 Babies can’t make these adjustments and they can’t tell us they are too hot or cold; they rely completely on us to keep them cozy and comfortable.
+So it's important for parents to learn how to dress baby for sleep.

 Babies can’t regulate their temperature easily, especially premature babies or babies with a low birth weight.
 According to Stanford Children’s Health, babies lose heat four times faster than adults.
 When babies get too cold, even one degree below the ideal temperature of 97.7°F, they use vital energy and oxygen to stay warm.
 Likewise, babies can become too warm and overheat, which is linked to SIDS.